Birth of a Garage

 "It was a nice place to live."

 A few months later, I swallowed my sadness and drove by again.
-As I had surmised, a double-car garage replaced the ground-level flat where five LaBountys had eaten Thanksgiving dinners, blown out birthday cake candles, fought, made up, slept and played.
+As I had guessed, a double-car garage replaced the ground-level flat where five LaBountys had eaten Thanksgiving dinners, blown out birthday cake candles, fought, made up, slept, and played.

 Our old address, 139 11th Avenue, didn't even exist anymore.